PatriciaV24/LBAW-OArdina-CollaborativeNews/README.md

 # A4
 - [X] Não tem generalizações?
 - [X] Classes no plural
-- [ ] Alguns ""data types"" estranhos
+- [X] Alguns ""data types"" estranhos

 # A5
 - [X] Faltou uso do lowercase ou snake_case
 ALTEREI O NOME DAS TABELAS (SNAKECASE)
 RETIREI OS DOMINIOS NAo UTILIZADOS

-- [ ] Dates must be greater than currdate
+- [X] Dates must be greater than currdate
 - [ ] Falta o SQL script no git
 - [ ] Verificar Checklist

 # A6
-- [ ] Faltou o workload da R23
+- [X] Faltou o workload da R23
+TABELA COM OS Rs ERRADOS
 - [ ] Falta a cardinalidade
 - [ ] O FTS necessita de ser melhorado, demasiado simples
 - [ ] There is no need to use some transactions, because they do the same as an regular insert